Demonstrators gather in cities and outside election offices amid election tensions

 Small groups of demonstrators gathered at swing state election offices and in large cities around the country Wednesday night as votes in the presidential election continued to be counted.

-The sporadic protests put on display the tensions and high stakes of this presidential election between President Donald Trump and former Vice President Joe Biden, which remained too early to call as of Thursday morning.
+The sporadic protests put on display the tensions and high stakes of this presidential election between President Donald Trump and former Vice President Joe Biden, which remained too early to call as of Thursday.

 The disparate messages of the demonstrations provided rapid whiplash, particularly outside vote-counting centers.